blakeyy/Ulectrified/README.md

 - Drag-&-Drop to add screens and components
 - Prebuilt screens (e.g. Navigation Screens, Info Screens, List Screens, etc.)
 - Prebuilt components (e.g. Text, Buttons, Forms, Input fields, etc.)
-- Add actions to screens or components
 - Integrated Database to store app data
-- Consists of Database Collections (e.g. Users, Energy offers, etc.) which store records (e.g. a User or an Energy Offer).
+    - Consists of Database Collections (e.g. Users, Energy offers, etc.) which store records (e.g. a User or an Energy Offer)
     - Each Database Collection has its own properties like Name (Text), Profile Picture (Image), Price (Number) or Relationships (e.g. each Energy offer has a user/seller and possibly a user/buyer)
+- Add actions to screens or components
+    - Link to other screens
-- By using actions in the screens or components either new records can be created or existing records can be updated
+    - Create new records or update existing ones
+    - Conditions (e.g. perform action only if certain values are fulfilled)
 - API integrations (e.g. Google Maps API)
 - Apps can be made available in the Apple Store and the Google Play Store